vinayak-ktp/basic-frontend/README.md

 # basic-frontend
-front-end with html and css
+a few front-end projects using just html and css